Intercollegiate Studies Institute: Publications

 In the fall of 2006, ISI published the findings of its survey of the teaching of America's history and institutions in higher education.
 The Institute reported, as the title suggests, that there is a "coming crisis in citizenship."

 ISI Books

-Intercollegiate Studies Institute operates ISI Books, which publishes books on conservative issues and distributes a number of books from other publishers.
-Its focus is largely on the humanities and the foundations of Western culture, and perceived challenges from left-wing progressivism.
-In the summer of 2005, ISI Books published It Takes a Family: Conservatism and the Common Good, by Pennsylvania Republican Senator Rick Santorum.
-The book premiered at #13 on the New York Times Best Seller list.
+Until 2023, the Intercollegiate Studies Institute operated ISI Books, which published books on conservative issues and distributed a number of books from other publishers.
+Its focus was largely on the humanities, the foundations of Western culture, American history, and conservative political themes.
+In 2023, ISI Books was acquired by Regnery Publishing.

+In the summer of 2005, ISI Books published It Takes a Family: Conservatism and the Common Good by Pennsylvania Republican Senator Rick Santorum.
+The book premiered at No. 13 on the New York Times Best Seller list.
 Passages from it generated controversy during Santorum's 2006 reelection campaign and his 2012 presidential campaign.
-In 2023, ISI Books was acquired by Regnery Publishing.